jwarley/bitd_v2/README.md

 ### Basic setup & Clocks tab

 The main screen of the HUD displays a game's [progress clocks](https://bladesinthedark.com/progress-clocks), grouped by player.
-Left clicking a clock adds a segment to it; right clicking removes a segment.
+Left clicking a clock ticks a segment on it; right clicking removes a segment.
 All clocks are public and changes are immediately visible to all players.

 The following functions can be run from your browser's [Console](https://developer.chrome.com/docs/devtools/console/javascript/) to set up a game: